OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Advanced/Firmware-Flashing-Web-Recovery.md

 ### Step 1: Ingredients

-* The Omega2 or Omega2+ that needs to be flashed with new firmware
+* The Omega2 device that needs to be flashed with new firmware
-* Expansion Dock
+* Expansion Dock (if reflashing an Omega2 or Omega+)
 	* Must be the Expansion Dock since we will need to connect the Ethernet Expansion and connect to the Omega’s command line via serial
 * Ethernet Expansion
 * Ethernet Cable